Q: It is quite an amazing sales growth story of Liberty. Your company has transformed the franchisee model?

 A: The earlier paradigm was to produce in big batches.
 To get rid of this stock fast we needed big orders.
 Hence, we either opened large stores or pursued large franchisees.
 The focus on primary sales through large orders resulted in huge inventory of 6-9 months at the franchisees.
 Consequently, the ROI for the franchisee was not attractive.
 It became difficult to attract good franchisees, which hampered our growth.
 Working with Vector Consulting Group we understood that, small and frequent supplies ensured low inventories, of about two months, at the franchisee.
 This also brought in significantly higher ROI.

-Q. It is quite a shift for a fashion products company to shift from forecasting for a season to weekly replenishment of small quantities?
+Q: It is quite a shift for a fashion products company to move from forecasting for a season to weekly replenishment of small quantities?